 As of December 31, 2009, Jiangxi Jinko had short-term bank borrowings of RMB219.0 million (US\$32.1 million) with Bank of China, Shangrao Branch, or Shangrao Bank of China and Agricultural Bank of China, Shangrao Branch.
 These borrowings were secured by certain of our inventory.
 The net book value of the inventory at the time of the pledge contracts amounted to approximately RMB539.9 million (US\$79.1 million).
 Due to the decline in the prices of silicon raw materials, the net book value of our inventory has decreased.
 According to the pledge contracts, loan agreements and applicable laws, we may be requested by the pledgees to provide additional collaterals to bring the value of the collaterals to the level required by the pledgees.
 If we fail to provide additional collaterals, the pledgees will be entitled to require the immediately repayment by us of the outstanding bank loans, otherwise, the pledgees may auction or sell the inventory and negotiate with us to apply the proceeds from the auction or sale to the repayment of the underlying loan.
 Furthermore, we may be subject to liquidated damages pursuant to relevant pledge contracts.
-Although the pledgees have conducted regular site inspections on our inventory since the pledgees will not require us to provide additional collaterals in the future or take other remedial actions or otherwise enforce their rights under the pledge contracts and loan agreements.
+Although the pledgees have conducted regular site inspections on our inventory since the pledgee contracts were executed, they have not requested us to provide additional collaterals or take other remedial actions.
+However, we cannot assure you the pledgees will not require us to provide additional collaterals in the future or take other remedial actions or otherwise enforce their rights under the pledge contracts and loan agreements.
 If any of the foregoing occurs, our financial condition and results of operations may be materially and adversely affected.